remkop/picocli-jansi-graalvm/README.md

 GraalVM native images now offer experimental support for Windows, so it is now possible to build applications in Java and compile them to a native Windows executable.

+By building your command line application with the [picocli](https://github.com/remkop/picocli) library you get ANSI colors and styles for free, and you naturally want this functionality when building a native Windows executable.

-Many command line applications use Jansi to enable ANSI escape codes to show colors in the `cmd.exe` console or PowerShell console.
+The [Jansi](https://github.com/fusesource/jansi) library makes it easy to enable ANSI escape codes in the `cmd.exe` console or PowerShell console to show colors.

 Unfortunately, the Jansi library (as of version 1.18) by itself is not sufficient to show show colors in the console when running as a GraalVM native image in Windows.